Australian Marine Envenomations

 Treatment and general information is the same as for terrestrial snakes - see my pages on snakebite.
 Firm crepe bandaging should be employed and not removed until the patient is in a suitable hospital.
 Specific sea snake antivenom is available and tiger snake antivenom may be used in an emergency.
 See also AVRU.

 Non-tropical venomous fish in Australia inlcude catfish, stingrays and the fortescue.
-See the fish page on the AVRU site for pictures and more info.

 In general stings from these cause intense pain and vasoconstriction, the first aid for which involves submerging the affected limb in water that is as hot as can be tolerated (50°C is recommended) until the pain goes away.
 Take care not to burn yourself with the water (always include an unaffected part of the body in the hot water to 'sense' temperature).
 If untreated the pain rarely lasts more than 24 hours unless there is a foreign body (a bit of fish spine) retained in the wound or if infection has supervened.
 Swelling may persist for up to a few weeks and may be associated with a clear watery discharge.